wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

 *   (1) Every person commits an offence who contravenes or fails to comply with any obligation or requirement imposed on him or her by this Part or by any order made under [section 333][439].

-    (2) Every person who commits an offence under this section is liable,---
+    (2) Every person who commits an offence under this section is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $10,000:

     *   (b) in any other case, to a fine not exceeding $50,000\.

     Compare: 1974 No 14 s 29I; 1977 No 130 s 3

+    Section 340(2): amended, on 1 July 2013, by [section 413][663] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 341 Recovery of levies